aws/aws-iot-device-sdk-python-v2/README.md

 Your Thing's
 [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html)
-must provide priveleges for this sample to connect, publish, and subscribe.
+must provide privileges for this sample to connect, subscribe, publish, and receive.
 The Policy document should look something like this:

 <pre>
 {